 NAU honors military personnel by offering Department of Defense Tuition Assistance rates for active duty, reservist, and National Guard students.
 This means your college tuition rate is set at $250 per credit hour for undergraduate or graduate study—the maximum covered by the DoD.
 Work with your military education office to complete your necessary forms.If you are a veteran with Post-9/11 GI Bill benefits, you’ll be happy to know that, as a public institution, NAU qualifies for full in-state tuition assistance under the bill’s new regulations.For assistance, contact the NAU Office of Military and Veteran Affairs.

-If you are a non-Arizona resident (with an out-of-state address) and are taking all of your NAU courses online, you are eligible for the World Wide University (WWU) tuition program.
+If you are a non-Arizona resident, residing outside Arizona, and are taking all of your NAU courses online, you are eligible for the World Wide University (WWU) tuition program.
 As a WWU student, you only pay 1.5 times in-state tuition instead of the full out-of-state rates.
 That's a savings of more than 35%.

 You can check your WWU eligibility when you enroll in classes via the LOUIE system.NOTE: Reduced tuition is only available for classes taken in Spring and Fall semesters.
 If you reside outside the U.S., please email the Extended Campuses Service Center at firstname.lastname@example.org to learn about WWU eligibility.